A Rainbow Wedding Celebrating Queer Love and Vegan Food

 “The first venue we visited was Graffiti HeArt, which is a nonprofit arts building.
 The moment we walked in we knew it was the place.
 It was unique, cozy, covered in art, had paintings of Ruth Bader Ginsberg hanging in the entrance, and the building was spray-painted with lots of fun rainbow colors.
 After we [decided] this was where we wanted our wedding reception, we found out it was owned by a queer woman.
 It felt all too surreally perfect for us.
 We reserved it that same day.”

-“It was more fun than I could have imagined,” she said.
+The weekend getaway took place in a colorful Ohio cabin, with themed areas that featured their own playlists, drink menus, and outfit styles.
+After settling in, they treated themselves to vegan pizza and laser tag—two must-haves for this fun-loving couple.
+“It was more fun than I could have imagined,” said Lizzy.
 “Ohio Pie Co. makes the most delicious vegan pizzas.
-Our favorites are the Firebird, Heart of it All, Fried Dill Pickle Chip, and Chicken Club – all vegan, of course.”
+Our favorites are the Firebird, Heart of it All, Fried Dill Pickle Chip, and Chicken Club—all vegan, of course.”

 The Rainbow Wedding Dress-less Attire